Do you want to write like a master poet? In this post, we look at American poet, Emily Dickinson’s four super simple writing techniques.

 Today, she is regarded by many to be one of the great American poets.

 In this article I will enumerate and examine four of the most notable features of her work.
 I encourage you to try them out.
 See what effect the tools and techniques of a literary legend lend your own work!

 How To Use Emily Dickinson’s 4 Super Simple Writing Techniques

 1. Mundane Subject Matter; Massive Ideas:

-Dickinson rarely strayed far from a domestic existence with her parents, and the longest she did so was the year that she attended seminary.
+Dickinson rarely strayed far from a domestic existence with her parents.
+The longest she did so was the year that she attended seminary.
 As such, her personal experiences were hardly wide and varied.
 However, she easily made up for this with how deeply she plunged into the experiences she had, emotionally and philosophically.
-Often, in her poetry, she would take a daily task or happening—gardening or the sun rise, for instance—and use them as a catalyst and entry point into greater subjects.
+Often, in her poetry, she would take a daily task or happening—gardening or the sunrise, for instance—and use them as a catalyst and entry point into greater subjects.

 In her poem, I’ll Tell You How The Sun Rose, Dickinson begins by describing a sunrise, but ends by turning toward a reflection on the uncertainty of perception.
 That’s right, she goes from sunsets to phenomenology, in a mere 16 lines!

-Start a piece of writing by describing something simple and mundane to you, then push this topic and see what greater insights you can extrapolate from it.
+Start a piece of writing by describing something simple and mundane to you, then push this topic to see what greater insights you can extrapolate from it.